jboucly/slack-github-action/README.md

 ### Setting up a server

-Fork the repository and deploy it on a server such as Heroku or Vercel.
+Fork the repository and deploy it on a server such as Heroku or other.

 ### Setting up a webhook on a github repository